paul-ollis/clippets/docs/user-guide/main.rst

     - I think that 'added snippet highlighting' disappears after using the internal editor on the clipboard.
 This appears deliberate, but feels counter-intuitive.
-    - When all groups are folded, the 'right' key moves off the selected group, which should not be allowed.
     - The help page is woefully out of date.
     - PgUp and PgDn should do something useful.
-    - Does the context menu show ``Move`` when snippet movement is not possible.
-      Yes it does.
-It should be greyed out.
-    - Should all snippet place-holders be made visible during snippet moving to be consistent with group moving?

 ..
 RST syntax highlighting bugs.